Change72/docs-vllm-native-offloading-dynamo/PRESENTATION.md

 ![T1 compute ablation](images/t1_compute_ablation.png)

 > **Fig 1** — Wasted compute fraction (lower is better) across the ablation matrix.
 The critical control is the second bar: with `pl=100` applied to the **unpatched baseline image** (no commits), compute only drops from 54.5 % to 52.5 %, a −2 pp delta within noise.
 The commits move it down to 37.0 % even at the original (h=0.75, pl=1) constants.
-Stacking the constant tunings on top of the commits drops it to **6.8 %**, essentially at the theoretical optimum (~13 %, the dashed line is overshot because the actual first-time prefill fraction depends on conversation/turn distribution; per-cycle math is in §6.10).
+Stacking the constant tunings on top of the commits drops it to **6.8 %**, within ~3× of the **2.6 % theoretical floor** for this workload (derivation in §6.10).
+The remaining gap is the load-balance vs cache-stickiness trade-off plus a small amount of accounting noise — discussed in detail in §6.10.5.

 ![T1 perf ablation](images/t1_perf_ablation.png)